derralf/silverstripe-elemental-mover/README.md

 ## Caution

-- You will eventally get a "page does not" after moving/saving.
+- You will eventally get a "page does not exist" after moving/saving.
 I don't know how to prevent this.
+Just select another Page and move on editing over there.
 - May not work properly with mutliple Element Areas per Page